AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 1. Briefly explain: what is modular programming

-Martina : Is a way of coding that separates program into modules, that are specific to their own and have distinct functionality.
+Martina : Is a way of coding that separates program into more manageable modules.
+All modules are encapsulate specific features to their own and have different functionalities.

 2. How can you import only a specific function or class from a module in Python?
 What is the syntax for this?

-Martina : To import a specific function, I would use from board import Board and then use Board() ...
+Martina : To import a class, I would use from board import Board, and then I will create an instance of the board class Board().
+For importing function I would use from board import display_board and then call the function display_board()

 3. How would you explain Python's parameter-passing mechanism?
 Is it more similar to pass-by-value or pass-by-reference?
 Justify your answer.

-Martina : When You pass a variable to a function in Python, you are passing a reference to the object that the variable refers to, not the actual object itself.
-This means that the function receives a reference to the same object, so if the function modifies the object, the changes are reflected outside the function.
+Martina : When you pass a variable to a function in Python, you are passing a reference to the object that the variable refers to, not the actual object itself.
+This means that the function receives a reference to the same object, so if the function modifies the object (for example, a list or dictionary), the changes will be reflected outside the function.
+However, if the object is immutable (such as an integer or string), any modifications will result in the creation of a new object, leaving the original object unchanged.

 4. Given the following Python code, what will be the output and why?